ably/sdk-api-reference/descriptions.md

 ## enum StatsIntervalGranularity

-`StatsIntervalGranularity` describes the interval unit over which statistics are gathered.
+Describes the interval unit over which statistics are gathered.

 | Enum | Spec | Description |
 |---|---|---|